CLTPayne/chrome-extension-exploration/README.md

 3. Message passing is how a content script interacts with a background script.
 4. Background scripts should generally not be persistent (and are thus set to `false` in the `manifest.json`).
 You would only keep a background script persistently active if the extension uses the [chrome.webRequest](https://developer.chrome.com/extensions/webRequest) api to block or modify network requests.
 5. Most chrome.* apis must be registered under the `"permissions"` field of the `manifest.json`.
+6. Nesting behaviour under `page_action` in the `manifest.json` means that it's up to the extention to tell the browser when the user can interact.
+E.g. in the colour picker the icon is initially greyed out so the user can't use the `popup.html`